 Hiking the Appalachian Trail

 A few of the park's trails lead to the pathway that begins a trek along the famed Appalachian Trail.
 The summit of Blood Mountain is where you will find the Appalachian Trail's connecting point.
 You can also find a rest shelter at the summit.
-In total, the length of the entire Appalachian Trail extends more than 2,000 miles and runs from Georgia to Maine.
+The Appalachian Trail is the longest hiking trail in the world.
+In total, the length of the entire Appalachian Trail extends more than 2,000 miles and runs through 14 states from Georgia to Maine.
+The trail is popular, with over three million visitors every year.